 - Not following CACFP meal pattern requirements.

 💡 WANT TO LEARN MORE?
-Check out our other blog post here.
+Check out our other blog post on serious deficiency here.

 During this stage, the sponsor documents the problems and prepares a formal notice to send to your center.